Student and Early Careers Conference 2026

 SPEAKERS & CHAIRS: The conference is open to anyone studying archaeology or an associated subject such as osteoarchaeology, anthropology, or cultural heritage management, undertaking an apprenticeship or training scheme, or Individuals within 7 years full time equivalent (FTE) from completion of their first archaeology-related degree or apprenticeship, or for those without formal education in archaeology, within 7 years FTE from the start of their first professional archaeological position.

 AUDIENCE: We always hope the conference audience will comprise anyone who has an interest in the range of topics that will be discussed and/or those who wish to support early career archaeologists and heritage professionals in a welcoming and friendly environment.
-The conference is free to attend and you can book your place here:

 Is there a theme or preferred presentation format?

 There is no set theme.
 Instead, participants are encouraged to present on any topic of their choice.
+Once the papers have been submitteed we then look for emerging themes to create our sessions.
+This year we have four sessions, which will explore:

 Take a look at a presentation from last year's conference, which will give you an insight into what to expect.
 Jenny Carey Mikkleson presented her research on Critical Peat/Bog Studies in Bog Body Research live on the day.
 She also charied one of our earlier sessions.